mmclhugo1/wandisco-documentation/docs/docs/network/bandwidth_considerations.md

 |**100TB**|975 days|97.5 days|19.5 days|9.5 days|5 days|
 |**500TB**|13.5 years|487.5 days|97.5 days|49 days|25 days|
 |**1PB**|27 years|975 days|195 days|97.5 days|50 days|

-_Times shown are to the nearest 0.5._
+_Times shown are to the nearest 0.5.
+All estimates given are based on a round-trip time (RTT) of 20ms and a packet loss of 1e-05%._
+_See https://wintelguy.com/wanperf.pl to try your own network throughput calculations._

 ## File sizes